Daytona

 • Sub-90ms sandbox creation

-• Fully isolated sandboxes with dedicated kernel, filesystem, and network
+• Isolated environments with dedicated kernel, filesystem, network

 • Process execution with real-time output streaming